 If you get a message from Excel that “Excel couldn’t start last time.” and suggest you open it in safe mode.
 If you do not want to launch Excel in safe mode, which will lead to disabling some features, you can solve this issue by following the below steps.

-- First, search registry editor on the Windows Start Menu.
+- First, search the Registry Editor on the Windows Start Menu.

 - Click on the Registry Editor app.

-- Registry Editor window will open up immediately.
+- The Registry Editor window will open up immediately.